KiddAlexx/url-shortening-api-FM/README.md

 ## My process

-For this project I used Trello to managage my workflow.
+For this project I used Trello to manage my workflow.
 This was the first time using it, and I found it very useful to be able to create cards for each component, and then add a checklist of things to do within each component.

 ### Built with